 Scholarships are not guaranteed and there is no separate application.
 Students are evaluated on the strength of their admission application in comparison against the applicant pool.
-The standard deadline for institutional scholarship consideration is January 15.
+Priority scholarship consideration occurs during the Early Action cycles.

 Erastus Milo Cravath Presidential Scholarship

 This covers full tuition, fees, room & board.
 The recipient must earn a minimum of 12-18 credit hours per semester.
 This scholarship is renewable annually and all detailed requirements are listed on the university contract found in the student's award packet.

 Coverage for this scholarship ranges from $5K to $15K.
 The recipient must earn a minimum of 12-18 credit hours per semester.
 This scholarship is renewable annually and all detailed requirements are listed on the university contract found in the students award packet.

 This scholarship covers full tuition.
 The recipient must earn a minimum of 12-18 credit hours per semester.
 This scholarship is renewable annually and all detailed requirements are listed on the university contract found in the students award packet.

 This scholarship requires an audition and a Music Department recommendation.
 The award varies; to learn more information about this award please contact Professor Gwendolyn Brown (email@example.com)